-MANILA, Philippines — While stakeholders have welcomed the enactment of the long-delayed Republic Act (RA) No. 12021, or the Magna Carta of Filipino Seafarers, a national trade union center said it will contest a discriminatory provision of the law that unduly burdens sailors.
+MANILA, Philippines — While stakeholders have welcomed the enactment of the long-delayed Republic Act (RA) No. 12021, or the Magna Carta of Filipino Seafarers, a national trade union center said it would contest a discriminatory provision of the law that unduly burdens sailors.

 Signed by President Marcos into law on Sept.
-23, RA 12021 is a comprehensive manual on the rights of the 580,626 Filipino seafarers who comprise a quarter of mariners worldwide.
+23, RA 12021 is a comprehensive manual on the rights of the 580,626 Filipino seafarers, who comprise a quarter of mariners worldwide.

 However, the Federation of Free Workers (FFW), along with other stakeholders in the seafarer community, is readying a petition at the Supreme Court to challenge Section 59 of the law, which states that pending an appeal or judicial review of a final and executory decision by the National Labor Relations Commission (NLRC) or voluntary arbitrators, a writ of execution on the disputed amount and damages shall be issued if the seafarer posts a bond.